 Here we will use options like VRFY and RCPT to verify the users are available in the Sender list & recipient List.

 I tried verifying with the user msfadmin and the email address in the target server.
-When I try to access it with other user “sam” it got rejected due to it unavailability in the mail server.
+When I try to access it with another user “sam” it got rejected due to its unavailability on the mail server.